-Portable mixers or wheelbarrows are used for thoroughly mixing of concrete maximum strength and durability.
+Portable mixers or wheelbarrows are used for thorough mixing of concrete maximum strength and durability.

 These are just perfect for transporting and mixing small batches of concrete at the job site.